MindPilot: Closed-loop Visual Stimulation Optimization for Brain Modulation with EEG-guided Diffusion: Ethics Statement

 \section{Ethics Statement}

 All human-subject experiments were conducted in accordance with the Declaration of Helsinki.
-The experimental protocol was reviewed and approved by the institutional ethics committee at a local university.
-All 10 participants were informed of the experimental procedures and goals before the study and provided written informed consent prior to their participation.
-The experiments involved non-invasive EEG recordings while participants performed visual perception tasks, including mental matching and emotion regulation, by viewing images and providing subjective ratings.
-Participants were compensated for their time.
-In addition to the data collected for this study, our research also utilized the publicly available THINGS-EEG2 dataset, which was collected and shared under its own established ethical guidelines.
+The protocol was reviewed and approved by the Science and Technology Ethics Committee of Southern University of Science and Technology (SUSTech; decision no.~20250292, acceptance no.~2025PES292) on June 30, 2025, under the project ``Emotion-related EEG decoding, modeling, and neurofeedback regulation in naturalistic settings,'' an English translation of the project title in the approval document.
+All 10 participants were informed of the study procedures and goals and provided written informed consent.
+Participation was voluntary, participants could withdraw at any time without penalty, and compensation was based on participation duration.
+The study involved non-invasive EEG recording, visual stimulation, mental-matching ratings, and emotional-valence ratings.
+We also used the publicly available THINGS-EEG2 dataset, which was collected and shared under its own ethical framework.